fienvh/uit-documentatie/content/entry_api_3/latest/start.md

 ---
 ---

-# Introduction Entry api v3
+# Introduction Entry API v3

 Welcome to the UiTdatabank Entry API documentation!

 This is the place to be if you want to import your events in UiTdatabank, so they are automatically published on https://www.uitinvlaanderen.be and many [other agenda's](https://www.publiq.be/nl/publicatiekanalen).

 With the UiTdatabank JSON-LD REST API's it is super easy to setup a sync between your database and UiTdatabase, using simple HTTP requests to create, update or delete content.